Apypz/Apypz/README.md

 ## Hello World!

 Welcome to my Github profile!
 I'm a student in Sebelas Maret University, majoring Informatic Engineering and Computer Educational.
-My mission is learn about software development, to someday teach the student with my knowledge, simply i want to be a teacher!

 ---